If you really want to see what your brand new 4K telly and AV system is capable of, it seems only correct to get the best tool for the job.

 In this case, it's a 4K Blu-ray - and we've a variety of films, from nature documentaries to sci-fi films with blockbusting soundtracks, to put your home cinema set-up through its paces.

 If you really want to entertain the family around Christmas, fling one of these discs into your 4K player, turn on the amplifier and let the film do all the work.

 Planet Earth II

-Possibly the best visual experience available on 4K this year, Planet Earth II is a staggering achievement, travelling to the far corners of the planet to uncover the delights of the natural world.
+Possibly the best visual experience available on 4K this year, Planet Earth II is a staggering achievement - it travels to the far corners of the planet to uncover the delights of the natural world.

-Each episode covers a particular setting (islands, mountains, jungles, deserts, grasslands and cities) and the 4K Blu-ray delivers all this imagery in crisp detail and a wonderfully vibrant and realistic palette.
+Each episode covers a particular setting (islands, mountains, jungles, deserts, grasslands and cities), and the 4K Blu-ray delivers all this imagery in crisp detail and with a wonderfully vibrant and realistic palette.